rasheedelkassed/CS373/index.md

 This blog is being done as an ongoing weekly homework assignment for OSU's online CS373 course.
 It will follow my learning as the course progresses and, hopefully, show my growth throughout the term.

 ## Week 3 Write-Up: Malware Defense
-This week was a fairly hands-on week.
-After we learned enough about the theory behind malware defense, it was time to put in the practice.
+This week covered how malware attacks and shared some methods and tools that help defend against these attacks.
+This week was fairly hands-on with the tools and we were provided with many labs to help give some understanding about the tools.
+After we learned enough theory, it was time to put in the practice.
 We were first tasked with creating Yara rules for several test files.
+Afterwards, we were asked to test out Cuckoo.
+Finally, we were asked to put it all together.

 ### How Does Malware Attack?
 The majority of malware follows an attack pattern the boils down into the following steps: